BLCM/bl3mods/Apocalyptech/gear_changes/fix_siren_com_blank_parts/README.md

 COMs have.
 This is pretty rare, but it *is* something that's possible in the data, so this mod just patches that up.

+**Notes on Mod Compatibility:**

+If using this mod along with World Drop Ixora COMs, make sure that this mod is *before* World Drop Ixora COMs in your mod list.
+The World Drop Ixora COMs takes care of fixing the blank Siren COM parts for the COMs that it touches, and this mod would disable the wrong part if run after World Drop Ixora COMs.

 Changelog
 =========